competitions/sendle-api-php/README.md

 # sendle-api-php

-A wrapper for the Sendle API.
+A PHP wrapper for the Sendle API.

+## Requirements

+Requires PHP 5.5+ with cURL.

 ## Authentication
 Get your credentials from https://app.sendle.com/dashboard/api_settings or https://sandbox.sendle.com/dashboard/api_settings